ajs/Gen6-Regex/YOUR-REGEX-HERE-POSTING.md

 ### Ratcheting

-A substantial difference between both `rule` and `token` and what most users of older relgular expression engines might expect is that they do not backtrack by default.
+A substantial difference between both `rule` and `token` and what most users of older regular expression engines might expect is that they do not backtrack by default.
 They merely seek the longest match.
 If you want backtracking, you can enable it with `:!ratchet` as described in the **Adverbs** section, below.